Rotary Peace Symposium – Peace Leadership – Online – 21-22 April Our club’s second VP and regular PBG member, Charlie Allen, is...

 Chair of Peacebuilding Group

 The Peace Building Group is composed of a group of Rotarians committed to promoting peace.
-The meeting often includes a guest speaker.
-1st Thursday of the month 6.00pm to 7.30pm.
+The meeting often includes a guest speaker and is held on the 1st Thursday of the month 6.00pm to 7.30pm.
 There is no cost to attend.
 Drinks can be purchased at the bar.
 Meals are available from the bar for those who wish to stay after the meeting.